 The right home helps us to live happier, healthier, more independent lives for longer than would otherwise be possible.
 The health of older people, children, disabled people and people with long-term illnesses is at a greater risk from poor housing conditions.
-Variable quality of homes is a driver of health inequalities, with those living in poverty more likely to live in poorer housing, unstable housing circumstances or lack accommodation altogether.
+The Covid-19 pandemic highlighted that variable quality of homes is a driver of health inequalities, with those living in poverty more likely to live in poorer housing, unstable housing circumstances or lack accommodation altogether.
 Unsanitary and unhealthy living conditions are a major long-term contributor to chronic health conditions, and lack of suitable supported or temporary accommodation prevents timely discharge of people otherwise ready to leave hospital.
 Unsuitable homes can be dangerous for residents in need of support, poor heating can lead to illness in winter, and vulnerable or older residents in need of support are prone to injury and preventable hospital admission.

-In 2017 Greater Manchester Health and Social Care Partnership established a Housing & Health work programme, to make the most of our unique opportunity as a devolved Health and Social Care system to truly embed the role of housing in joined up action on improving health.
-Committed to furthering Greater Manchester's pioneering work on health and social care integration, we will work to champion the role of housing and promote investment in such services through the new integrated commissioning system.
+Since 2017, the GM Housing & Health work programme has worked to make the most of our unique opportunity as a devolved Health and Social Care system to truly embed the role of housing in joined up action on improving health.
+Committed to furthering Greater Manchester's pioneering work on health and social care integration, we will work to champion the role of housing and promote investment such services through the integrated commissioning system under the auspices of GM NHS Integrated Care.
 We will use these opportunities to influence development of new housing and communities with the right physical, social and green infrastructure that promote healthy lifestyles and more specialist accommodation for those who require it (see Strategic Priority B3), and to use the housing sector's workforce as key agents of behaviour change.

 Ensuring our existing housing stock is suitable, accessible and fit for the future is integral to improving and maintaining our population's health.
-Research tells us that older households living in non-decent homes with at least one member with a long-term illness or disability are found in greatest numbers in owner occupation.
+Research tells us that older households living in non-decent homes with at least one member with a longterm illness or disability are found in greatest numbers in owner occupation.
 We need to find ways to ensure more of our homes across all tenures are energy efficient and comfortable to occupy if we are to maintain independence and improve quality of life of older households.